 |Cold Weather Unisex Waterproof Knee Length Socks||Prime||Buy on Amazon|

 |Unisex Waterproof Cold Weather Mid Length Socks||Prime||Buy on Amazon|

 ArcticDry Xtreme 100% Waterproof Socks

-Waterproof socks keep your feet nice and dry and don’t feel too dissimilar to regular running socks.
-If you are a runner who gets out come rain or shine, investing in a pair of waterproof socks is undoubtedly worth it.
+Waterproof socks keep your feet nice and dry and don’t feel too dissimilar to running socks – maybe a little heavier and bulky.
+Investing in waterproof socks is undoubtedly worth it if you are a runner who gets out come rain or shine.

 Waterproof socks will work for a certain amount of time.
-However, after prolonged use and washing, the membrane will break down, and water can penetrate the feet.
-On average, with a good quality pair, expect them to last between 9-12 months.
+However, the membrane will break down after prolonged use and washing, and water can penetrate the feet.
+On average, with a good quality pair, expect them to last 9-12 months.

 Why Use Waterproof Socks For Running?